 - Non-exchanged traded financial derivatives are known as "over-the-counter" (OTC).

-- Swaps and Spreads trade OTC while Options are exchange and OTC traded.
+- Swaps and spreads trade OTC while options are exchanged and OTC traded.

-- Swaps are exchanges of payments between two Buyers.
-They are financially settled.
+- Swaps are exchanges of payments between two buyers are financially settled.

 - Swaps are normally "fixed-for-floating" whereby one price is the current market price ("fixed") and the other price is the future settlement price ("floating").

 - Spreads are trades which occur between commodity locations and times, as well as intra-market and inter-market.

 - Options give the holder of the option the right but not the obligation to buy or sell a commodity at a particular price for a specific date and location in the future.

 - Options are price risk insurance and a premium is paid for options contracts.

 - Premiums paid are substantially less than the outright commodity contracts.

 - Option premiums are determined using mathematical models.
 The most well-known is the Black-Sholes.

 - "Put" options give the buyer a "floor" price, whereas "call" options establish a "ceiling" price for the buyer.

 - Options buyers are only exposed to the cost of the premiums.